Custom Home and Remodeling Blog

 Browse through our thoughts on architecture, the building process, design trends, and living in your new or remodeled home.
 To receive the latest articles, just subscribe using the form that appears beside each post.

-How To Choose The Right Windows For Your Home
+How To Choose The Perfect Windows For Your Home

 Windows allow natural light into your home, provide ventilation, offer sound deadening properties, and make up part of your home's thermal envelope.
 They also add to the character of your home and help to define its overall style.

 Today's windows are highly energy efficient and can save you money on heating and cooling costs.
 There are many types of windows to choose from, and it's best to research all your options before starting a home remodeling project or making plans to build a new custom home.
-At Meridian Homes we've been helping clients in the Washington, DC area select the perfect windows for their homes for many years.
-Here is our guide to choosing the right windows for your home.
+At Meridian Homes we've been helping our clients in the Washington, DC area select the right windows for their homes for many years.
+Here is our guide to choosing the perfect windows for your home.

-How To Choose The Right Windows For Your Home - Intro
+How To Choose The Right Windows For Your Home - 2

 Materials Used To Make Windows